 Commodity County Geology Uses Clay Cowlitz, Pierce, Pend Oreille, Spokane lake beds, altered volcanic rocks, and sedimentary rocks bricks Diatomite Grant sedimentary interbeds within the Columbia River Basalt Group pest control, abrasives, filtration, insulation, dynamite Silica King, Stevens sandstones, altered volcanic rocks, and quartzite glass, cement, fiberglass, sandblasting, filtering Olivine Whatcom Twin Sisters Dunite decorative stone, CO2 removal, aluminum casting, steel production Barite Stevens, Okanogan, Mason, Ferr, Pend Oreille precipitated from barium-rich hydrothermal solutions in fissure veins near granitic magma bodies drilling fluid additive, automobile finishes Limestone Okanogan, Stevens, Whatcom Metaline Formation, Spectacle Formation architecture, cement, aggregate, glass making, food, cosmetics, soil amendments Dolomite Okanogan, Stevens Cave Mountain Formation, Metaline Formation ornamental stone, aggregate, glass making, food, cosmetics, soil amendments, pottery glazes, float glass Shale King Illite- and kaolinite-bearing rocks of the Puget Group bricks

 There are several ways to get more information about nonmetallic minerals in Washington.
 A GIS-based data compilation of nonmetallic minerals is available through direct download, or can be viewed through the Washington Interactive Geologic Map.
-One of the main functions of the Division in the early half of the 20th century was to inventory Washington mineral resources and report production.
+One of the main functions of the Survey in the early half of the 20th century was to inventory Washington mineral resources and report production.
 Because of this, we have published a lot of information about minerals over the years.
 Our Publications and Maps page provides several options for locating mineral-related information.

 Coal is a sedimentary rock that is composed mainly of carbon.
 Coal is formed through the metamorphism of peat over millions of years.
 Peat is formed in bogs and marshes from plant matter accumulated over thousands of years.
 As the peat is metamorphosed through high pressure, coal is formed in three distinct grades.